shadecoredev/Realmshade/README.md

 The idea behind it is that you can make some additions and test them directly by playing the game, then make a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) to propose the changes into the original game.

-All gameplay data like events and items are located in [`Realmshade/game/data/`](https://github.com/shadecoredev/Realmshade/tree/main/game/data) folder.
+All gameplay entities like items and events are located in [`Realmshade/game/data/`](https://github.com/shadecoredev/Realmshade/tree/main/game/data) folder.
-Each game entity is stored as a json file.
+Each game entity is stored as a JSON file.
 New items can be added by creating new entries in this `data/` folder.

 I will add docs on creating new content once the stable realease version will be completed.